 Every side of a building, such as a house, has one.
 To escape a wind that is whipping at you and your clothes, step to a different side of the building, and you’re protected from the wind.
 You’re now in another microclimate.
 Stay there for a moment and note the day’s weather report and the general temperature outside.
 Without the wind, is the temperature a bit warmer?
 If the day is sunny, how is the sunshine in that spot?
 Is it shining directly at you and making you warmer or are you in the shade feeling cooler?
 A plant has similar reactions to small changes in the climate—only it's stuck where it was planted!

 In order to grow well, a plant likes to have its own space that caters to its needs.
 Knowing approximately what microclimates are around your home and knowing the soil and water requirements for the plant you want will make yard work easier.
-Think of a them as a places to make mini-gardens.
+Think of microclimates as places to make mini-gardens.
 Imagine a trip to the garden center.
 The plant selection has you saying, "I want one of these and two of those."
-Figure out which microclimate they fit into, take them all home and make mini-gardens around your house.
-Maintenance is low when a plant is in the right place.
-Less work for you.
+Figure out which microclimate they fit into, take them all home, and make mini-gardens around your house.
+Maintenance is low when a plant is in the right place- less work for you!

 Elements Affecting a Microclimate

 Sand, clay or loam (just right soil)

 Near an ocean, lake, river, creekbed that is wet or dry

 Plants already growing there

 Which Way Does Your House Face?

 To find the microclimates, let’s look at the outside of a house with a yard.